Information-Theoretic Grid Topology Reconstruction using Low-Precision Smart Meter Data: Methods

 \subsection{Theoretical estimation approach}

 We seek to find the grid topology from smart meter time series data of bus voltage measurements.
 We model the buses as random variables.
-We define bus 1 as the slack bus which is a constant with unity magnitude and zero phase angle.
-Therefore, we can use a joint probability distribution to represent the inter-dependency among buses.
-Note, since the slack bus is a constant, it is omitted from the joint probability equation below.
+Assuming node 1 is the slack bus with a constant unity magnitude and zero phase angle, it is omitted from the joint probability formulation; thus, our nodal index begins at $i=2$.
+We can use a joint probability distribution to represent the inter-dependency among the remaining buses:

-This equation can be further simplified using the chain rule.
+This equation can be further simplified using the chain rule:

 Voltage measurements usually have irregular probability distributions.
-Instead of using voltage measurements directly, we use the incremental change of the voltage measurement to reconstruct the distribution grid topology \cite{chen2016quickest}.
-A reasonable assumption is that the change in current at bus $i$ is independent given the change in current at neighboring nodes.
-Given this assumption, the change in voltage distribution at a bus is conditionally independent to the change in voltage distributions of non-neighboring buses given the change in voltage distributions of neighboring buses~\cite{liao2016urban}.
-Figure~\ref{fg:current_MI} in the Appendix shows pairwise mutual information of the change in current phasors.
-The relatively small mutual information means that one can approximate that the current are independent with some approximation error.
+Instead of using raw voltage measurements directly, we use the incremental change of the voltage measurement to reconstruct the distribution grid topology \cite{chen2016quickest}.
+For the remainder of this paper, we let the random variable $V_{i}$ denote this incremental change in voltage at bus $i$.

+In linear systems, it can be clearly shown that the conditional dependence structure (the Markov blanket) formally extends to a 2-hop neighborhood~\cite{deka2023learning, bolognani2013identification, anguluri2021grid}.
+However, to facilitate our baseline information-theoretic reconstruction, we make the simplifying assumption that dependencies between nodes that are two or more hops away are weak and bounded within a small limit ($\epsilon$).
+Under this $\epsilon$-bounded assumption, the change in voltage at a bus is treated as approximately conditionally independent of the change in voltages at non-neighboring buses, given the change in voltages of neighboring buses~\cite{liao2016urban}.
+Since voltage and current changes are tightly coupled via the grid's sparse admittance matrix, we can analyze current as a proxy for nodal dependencies.
+Figure~\ref{fg:current_MI} in the Appendix shows the pairwise mutual information of the change in current phasors.
+The relatively small mutual information beyond the 1-hop neighborhood physically supports this $\epsilon$-approximation for voltage.

 In a distribution grid, the correlation between interconnected neighboring buses is higher than that between non-neighbor buses.
-Therefore, with Theorem 1, the distribution of node i is independent from non-neighboring nodes: $ V_{i} \indep V_{j \notin N(i)} | V_{k\in N(i)}$ where $N(i)$ contains the vertices of the neighbors of bus i, i.e., $ N(i) = \{k \in S|e_{ik} \in E\} $.
+Therefore, invoking this bounded assumption, the voltage at node $i$ is conditionally independent of non-neighboring nodes given its neighbors: $ V_{i} \indep V_{j \notin N(i)} | V_{k\in N(i)}$, where $N(i)$ contains the vertices of the neighbors of bus $i$, i.e., $ N(i) = \{k \in S|e_{ik} \in E\} $.

+Since the distribution grid is modeled here as an undirected Markov Random Field, the exact joint probability cannot be strictly factorized by the product of full conditionals.
+Instead, we formulate the pseudo-likelihood objective, which is a standard analytical approximation for Markov networks~\cite{besag1974spatial, koller2009probabilistic}: